DHTMLX/docs-todolist/docs/guides/working_with_server.md

 remoteEvents.on(handlers);
 ~~~

-The `RestDataProvider.getIDResolver()` method returns a function that is necessary to synchronize client IDs with server IDs.
-When a new object (*task/project*) is created on the client side, the received object will have a temporary ID and its corresponding server ID in `RestDataProvider`.
-The `idResolver()` function allows synchronizing the client ID with the server ID.
-This function has the following format: `idResolver(id: TID, type: number)`
+The `RestDataProvider.getIDResolver()` method returns a function that synchronizes client IDs with server IDs.
+When a new task or project is created on the client side, the object has a temporary ID with a corresponding server ID in `RestDataProvider`.
+Use `idResolver()` to synchronize client and server IDs.
+The function uses the following format: `idResolver(id: TID, type: number)`.

-The `type` argument is the type of model that takes the following values:
+The `type` argument accepts the following values:

-- `TaskID` - 1
+- `TaskID` — 1
-- `ProjID` - 2
+- `ProjID` — 2

-To prevent the request from being sent to the server, you need to use the `skipProvider: true` flag when calling the `todoInstance.api.exec()` method.
+To prevent sending a request to the server, set `skipProvider: true` when calling `todoInstance.api.exec()`.